ovn-org/ovn/Documentation/ref/ovn-logical-flows.7.rst

   - If the corresponding NAT rule cannot be handled in a distributed manner, then a priority-92 flow is programmed on the gateway port instance on the gateway chassis.
-A priority-91 drop flow is programmed on the other chassis when ARP requests/NS packets are received on the gateway port.
+A priority-85 drop flow is programmed on all chassis when ARP requests/NS packets are received.
 This behavior avoids generation of multiple ARP responses from different chassis, and allows upstream MAC learning to point to the gateway chassis.